 Arrive at School Early

 Arriving early every day is one of the keys to a successful first year of teaching.
 Take the time to walk through the day, check all of your materials, etc. Then take a few minutes and sit down by yourself and do something that will encourage and inspire you.
 Read a book that you find meaningful, listen to music, write in a journal, or ponder the quote on your daily teacher calendar.
-Whatever it is, take five minutes to exhale and focus on what is ahead.
+Whatever it is, take five minutes to relax and focus on what is ahead.

 And don’t forget to check out some of the products I’ve created that I wish I would have had when I started teaching!